Turista838/Turn_Based_Strategy_Game/README.md

 * Stock exchange: trading system that makes exchanges between products and gold possible, as referred to in the description of phase 2 of the shift (collecting products and gold).
 It costs 2 gold units.
 * Central Bank: when acquired, this technology increases the storage capacity of the warehouse and the empire's vault by two units: they can now store up to 5 products and 5 gold units, respectively.
 The Empire does not automatically acquire these products and gold - it can only accumulate up to these quantities.
 No matter how many times you buy this technology, it is not possible to exceed the maximum value of 5 - you can buy it but it has no effect.

-The game is divided in 4 stages:
+The game is divided in 5 stages:

 #### Stage 0:
-Create territories using the command ```criar XXX Y``` where XXX can is the territory type () and Y the number of how many of that type you want to create.<br/>
+Create territories using the command ```criar XXX Y``` where XXX can is the territory type (Planície, Montanha, Fortaleza, Mina, Duna, Castelo, Refúgio dos Piratas and Pescaria) and Y the number of how many of that type you want to create.<br/>
 Type ```avanca``` to start the game.

 #### Stage 1: